TakyiuLo/youtube-client/README.md

 It was tedious.
 But in the end, I manage to have a success with it.

-Even though it seems like OAuth was quite troublesome, I also had problems with communicating both frontend and backend using axios.
+Even though it seems like OAuth was quite troublesome, I also had problems with communicating both frontend and backend using Axios.
 It took me a while to get used to it.
 Another problem I had with the front end was window manipulation.
 I didn't realize that I had to refresh both of my servers to get the result.
 There were all kind of trial and error to understand the concepts to get the result.